pongkot/auto-ticket-system/README.md

 # Automated Ticketing System

-A web api for create parking, check-in to park, check-out to leave and show parking status for example available lot for car by size (s, m and l)
+A web API for create parking, check-in to park, check-out to leave and show parking status for example available lot for car by size (s, m and l)

 # Environments